yueyu1030/ReGen/README.md

 # Model
 ## Contrastive Pretraining Step
 We adapt the code from [COCO-DR](https://github.com/OpenMatch/COCO-DR/tree/main/COCO) for pretraining.
 Please check the original implementation for details.

-[TODO]: Will release the pretrained model soon.
+**[TODO]**: Will release the pretrained model soon.

 ## Retrieval Step
 ### Embedding Generation
 See the code from the  `retrieval` folder, `gen_embedding.sh` for details.

 ### Retrieval
-See the code from the  `retrieval` folder, `gen_embedding.sh` for details.
+See the code from  `retrieval/retrieve.py`  for details.

+Some Key Hyperparameters:
+- `args.target`: The target dataset used in the experiment.
+- `args.model`: The retrieval model used in this study.
+- `args.corpus_folder/args.corpus_name`: The folder/name of the corpus used (e.g. News, Wiki) in the experiments.
+- `args.topN`: The topN used in KNN search (usually set to 50-100).
+- `args.round`: The retrieval rounds.
+Set to 0 for the first rounds (using label name/template for retrieval only) and 1,2,... for later rounds.

 ## Classification Step
 ### Noisy Data Removal